Find a Leak

-A look at the easy how-to steps involved using your water meter to check for a leak from San Juan Water District water conservation staff member Ken Kirkland.
+A look at the easy how-to steps involved using your water meter to check for a leak from San Juan Water District water efficiency staff member Ken Kirkland.

 To check for a leak, turn off all water-using devices inside and outside your home.
 Lift the small metal lid on top of your meter box.
 There is a leak-detecting dial on the face of your meter with a pointer inside it.
 If the pointer is moving, even slightly, and you do not have any water running, you could have a leak.

 For help locating a water leak, call us at (916) 791-2663 for a landscape irrigation review.
-We’ll check your indoor and outdoor plumbing for potential leaks and provide suggestions for fixing them.
+We’ll check your irrigation systems for potential leaks and provide suggestions for fixing them.
 Plus, we’ll tell you about other water-saving techniques.
 We even offer a one-time credit for leaks within a single billing period.

 HOW TO READ YOUR WATER METER